julienmoumne/julienmoumne.github.io/_posts/2016-07-30-building-trees-using-a-javascript-dsl.md

 This approach is used in Mocha BDD interface to allow nested `describe()` calls.
 See [bdd.js](https://github.com/mochajs/mocha/blob/v2.5.3/lib/interfaces/bdd.js#L43).

+### Reuse the existing stack {#reuse-the-existing-stack}

-In a final simplification step we can avoid allocating an explicit stack by using the local variable section of the existing stack.
+In a final simplification step we avoid allocating an explicit stack by using the local variable section of the existing stack.

 <a class="jsbin-embed" href="http://jsbin.com/rukuka/embed?js,output&height=610px">JS Bin on jsbin.com</a>